nanobox-io/tag/README.md

 #Tag

-###tldr; You shoud probably be using tag in your cluster in some way.
+###tldr; You should probably be using tag in your cluster in some way.

 ```bash
 tag -server -config-json '{}' #start the tag server